 - Does the library abide by the ILLINET Interlibrary Loan (ILL) Code?

 - Does the library allow 'Reciprocal Access' as defined in 23 Ill.
 Adm.
 Code 3030.110?

 All Public School Libraries – Full and Developmental Members

 - Does the library meet the financial requirements for state per capita grants to public libraries (75 ILCS 10/8.1: Illinois State Library Grant Programs)?

 - Does the library allow 'System Wide Reciprocal Borrowing' as defined in 23 Ill.
 Adm.
 Code 3030.110?

 - Does the library inform the library system of its annual action to participate in the Public Library Nonresident Services?
 [23 Ill.
 Adm.
-Code 3050.20] New wording for 2016
+Code 3050.20] New question for 2016